Arnona: Antiquity

-Zionist settlement, beginnings
+Mandate Palestine

-Arnona was founded in 1931 on land owned by the Keren HaEzra company according to plans created by the architect Richard Kauffmann.
-In 1935, another neighbourhood named “Binyan v’Melacha” was founded alongside Talpiot; this neighborhood has since been incorporated into the Arnona area.
-Together with other nearby Jewish areas (Talpiot and Mekor Chaim), Arnona gradually became a southern suburb of Jerusalem separated from the main city by the Arab neighborhoods of Baka and Talbieh, and the German Colony area.
+Arnona was founded in 1931 on land owned by the Keren HaEzra company.
+Blueprints for the neighborhood were drawn up by the architect Richard Kauffmann.
+In 1935, another neighbourhood named "Binyan v’Melacha" (Hebrew: בנין ומלאכה, Building and Craft) was founded alongside Talpiot; this neighborhood has since been incorporated into the Arnona area.

-1948-1967 events

-During the 1948 Arab-Israeli War, Arnona was on the front line.
+During the 1948 Arab-Israeli War, Arnona was on the front line against Transjordan.
 In May 1948, Arnona was occupied by Arab forces.
 An attack by Egyptian, Jordanian, and local Arab troops led to a retreat by Jewish forces from Arnona and Ramat Rachel.
 A combined unit of the Hagana and Palmach later retook the area.

 The 1949 cease fire agreement with Jordan placed the cease-fire line at the eastern border of Arnona.
 This cease fire line was part of the "Kav Ironi", the Jerusalem section of the Green line separating the Jordanian and Israeli armies.
 The border was patrolled by a dedicated force, but the only physical barrier was an unguarded barbed-wire fence.
 With the Six-Day War in 1967, Arnona gained its current borders.